alexis-menendez/Module-18-The-Solarium/README.md

 ## Walkthrough Video

-Per the requirements for this assignment, I've included the link to a video of me demonstrating the functionality of the application and all of the acceptance criteria being met:
+Per the requirements for this assignment, I've included the link to a video of me demonstrating the functionality of the application:

 **PUT LINK HERE**